dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - The app must display a natural-language result summary.
 - The app must display monthly yield values in a readable chart.
 - Month labels should be readable.
+- Future LLM-generated summaries must be based only on validated model outputs and explicit assumptions.

 ## Advisory Requirements